Types of Regression Testing in Software Testing

 - Step 6.
 At last, it updates the test suite and test history of the program.

-There are various types of testing that are used by software engineers and testers.
-Therefore, every tester needs to find the right testing type and set of processes so that they can save cost and energy and works with great efficiency.
+Various types of testing are used by software engineers and testers.
+Therefore, every tester needs to find the right testing type and set of processes so that they can save cost and energy and work with great efficiency.